Israel At War FAQs

 This CNN report covers many of the issues relating to Hamas’ attitude to the suffering of Palestinians during this war.

-In January the official spokesman of ISIS, Abu Hudhayfa Al-Ansarir, issued a statement condemning Hamas for sacrificing the Palestinian people on the altar of “Iran’s regional project”.
+The official spokesman of ISIS issued a statement in early 2024, Abu Hudhayfa Al-Ansarir, issued a statement condemning Hamas for sacrificing the Palestinian people on the altar of “Iran’s regional project”.

 Gaza is not occupied by either Israel or Egypt.
 Hamas has governed Gaza since it won the legislative elections in January 2006.